COSC-499-W2023/year-long-project-team-19/README.md

          successfully use them to query the user account table when logging in, creating accounts, resetting passwords or managing an account's stats.

+### Known Issues:
+* Website runs old build of the game, missing multiplayer features, because multiplayer needs dedicated server build that clients connect to and it was easier to just develop multiplayer to work locally in 2 editors using ParallelSync, and it still demonstrates multiplayer functionality, just not deployed to the browser.

+* Connecting to a locally run XAMPP server to log in inside of the website version of the game requires changing the http.config file of your XAMPP server to allow connections from all sources (see this file:), and it might still break if you are using a specific browser (Firefox and Google Chrome seem to be fine).

+* While running a multiplayer setup, the host build of the game will be able to see the game over scene and update the stat's of its user fine, but the client doesn't always get sent to the game over scene properly, they might get stuck on the samplescene indefinitely.

+* Multiplayer Setup only works with a Host and Client build, it will not work quite right with a server build and two clients.
+This is due to how the server commands are called in the PlayerManager and sharedVarManager scripts, the server has its own versions of the scripts that it will update when the commands are called, and the clients won't find the values properly.
+When one build is running as a host, the server commands are run on that client's copy of the scripts, so the logic works as intended.

+* Game doesn't quite have all card abilities fully functional yet, but all cards are able to be played and attacked with proerly.

+* Cards don't naturally disappear off the screen, so to get to the end of a game, the majority of the 40 cards in the game deck will be dealt across both players, and the player's hands might start overflowing off the page.
+The cards are supposed to die naturally after attacking twice, and their are a couple cards with the ability to destroy all of the cards in the player's or opponent's play zones, so its a work in progress.

 ## Team 19 Members:
 <ul>
 <li>aditya39p</li>